Anti-hero00/custom-screensaver/README.md

 The custom image you want to use has to be like the original where the black is transparent and where it's transparent changes colours.

 The image size I would recommend is probably not too much bigger than 300X300 but it's up to you if you want to test something massive lol

+This branch has 9 images and it will pick a random one when it starts you can replace them and delete them from the qml file if you want to just have a few obviously copy all the images if you are going to use them all.
+These are some random logos and shit I edited to work with this screensaver.